beazt123/homemade-ai-assistant/README.md

 ### Notes
 - Pocketsphinx is not supported beyond python 3.6.
 The python version was downgraded to support pocketsphinx so as to enable offline transcription.
 - [rasa init fails with import error "composition view" remedy](https://stackoverflow.com/questions/70506164/importerror-cannot-import-name-compositionview-from-sanic-views-when-i-trie)
+- Should not move the project if it has an existing virtualenv living in the system.
+Otherwise need to reset the virtualenv by deleting and re-creating it from the Pipfile